Sedapatti R. Muthiah: Tamilnadu Legislative Assembly Elections

+Lok Sabha Elections

 Personal life

 M. Manimaran, younger son of Sedapatti Muthiah is currently the Secretary of Madurai South District, DMK party.
 Sedapatti Muthiah's popularity and Manimaran's recent performance along with the larger families in nearby villages and Mukkulathor community has gained him fame.
 He also contested from Thirupparankundram constituency in 2016 State Elections but lost.

 He died in Madurai on 21 September 2022, at the age of 76.